moneybabe/cs-classes/CSE15L/lr5/index.md

 ## Part 2 – Reflection
 The terminal command line shortcuts are definitely very helpful.
 Like the `<option> + <left/right key>` to navigate between words and `<control> + w` to delete a word.
 It definitely helps me navigate through directories faster and less typo (which ALWAYS infuriates me).

 Also vim was pretty cool, it allows me to make minor script to perform small task very quickly, or sometimes I just use it to alter a few lines of code in a file without opening the whole file in VSCode.
-It definitely streamlined my workflow.
+It definitely streamlined my workflow!